palladius/ecommerce-ai-assistant-demo-gemini/README.md

 make db
 ```

 2A.
-[AUTO] Load Ruby REPL session and some sample initialization done for you:
+Load Ruby REPL session and some sample initialization done for you:
 ```ruby
 ruby test-e2e.rb
 ```

+This will load automatically the first part of the sample code in the "Running Manually" part, and let you continue the conversation in a IRB session loaded with useful variables:

+* `$assistant`.
+Sample invokations: `$assistant.pretty_history` or `$assistant.msg 'Customer Jane Doe wants to buy 5 tshirts of SKU B9384509 please.
+Can she?'`
+* `$DB` with Sequel DB.
+Sample invokations: `$DB[:products].all` or `db_dump`

 ### Running manually